vandenhork25/x.js/README.md

 x.js
 ====

 JavaScript library for custom events and i18n.
+I know some of the functions are also supported by jQuery.
+But this library is supposed to work without the need of jQuery.
+So if you don't like it, don't use it.

 ### Core Functions